zaidsay-ed/Budget-Tracker/README.md

 1.
 -   The application allows to track an individuals cash flow statements by accounting for their income and expenses.
--   This would help individual budget their expenditures and ensure they don't overspend and see how much they have.
+-   This would help individual budget their expenditures and see how much they have, hence preventing them from overspending.
 -   It would provide an easy-to-use platform to monitor their financial transactions.

 2.